Location: Boundless Mind Temple at Christ Church Cobble Hill, located at 326 Clinton Street (at the corner of Kane Street).

 Lunch will not be served.
 Participants are welcome to bring their own lunch or go out for lunch (there will be an ample break in the middle of the day.)

 Please note our cancellation policy: To request a refund for this program you must notify BZC in writing at least 2 days before the beginning of the program.
-Refunds will be issued in the total paid less a $15 processing fee.
+Please email email@example.com to request a refund.
 This policy supports the organizing effort involved in managing registrations and cancellations and the largely volunteer-based structure of the Brooklyn Zen Center.